hwschuur/hwschuur.github.io/_pages/work.md

 Popular publications
 --------------------

 [Adding Soul to the System: Our Strive for DevOps Significance][devopsdays2024].
-DevOpsDays Amsterdam, 2024.
+DevOpsDays Amsterdam, 2024. *Duo talk.*

 [Be More than a Product Owner — Start Product Thinking][bemorethanapo].
-Medium, 2023.
+Medium, 2023. *Story.*

 Manifesto for a Product Mindset in Agile Development.
-[Tweakers Developers Summit][tweakers2022] and [DevOpsDays Amsterdam][devopsdays2022], 2022.
-Conference talks.
+[Tweakers Developers Summit][tweakers2022] and [DevOpsDays Amsterdam][devopsdays2022], 2022. *Conference talks.*

 [How we work: BizDevOps][sbpbizdevops].
 Schuberg Philis, 2022.

 [BizDevOps: Bridging the Dominant Divide between Business and IT][devopsdays2020].
-DevOpsDays Amsterdam, 2020.
-Keynote talk.
+DevOpsDays Amsterdam, 2020. *Keynote talk.*

 [BizDevOps: Bridging the Dominant Divide between the Business and IT—Or: Why DevOps Success Needs a Successor][bizdevopsstory].
 Medium, 2020. *Selected by the Medium curators for publication in the Programming section*

 [Bye Bye Time & Materials---Entering the Era of Agile, Value-based Agreements][aabyebyetm].
-Agile Amsterdam, 2019.
-Conference talk.
+Agile Amsterdam, 2019. *Conference talk.*

 [Bye Bye Time & Materials---Entering the Era of Agile, Value-based Agreements][byebyetmstory].
 Medium, 2019. *Selected by the Medium curators for publication in the Software Engineering section.*

 [Ready for disruption in the mobility sector][sbpar].
-Schuberg Philis, 2018.
-Annual Report 2017.
+Schuberg Philis, 2018. *Annual Report 2017.*

 [Project Self-Service.
 Het beste van twee werelden][pss].
 IPMA Projectie Magazine, 02--2013, 2013.